MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ### Configure the layout to remove out-of-support components on the client machine.

 Some enterprises will want to take advantage of the feature introduced in Visual Studio 2022 version 17.4 that removes components that have transitioned to an out-of-support state.
 This is relatively easy to set up if you're managing a layout and if your clients are receiving administrator updates.
-First, you'll need to configure your layout to have the latest version of the installer as described above.
-Secondly, you'll need to add the line `"removeOos": true` to the `response.json` file as illustrated above.
+First, you'll need to configure your layout to have the [latest version of the installer as described below](#configure-the-layout-to-always-include-and-provide-the-latest-installer).
+Secondly, you'll need to add the line `"removeOos": true` to the `response.json` file.
 If your layout has these two details set properly, then subsequent administrator updates will respect this setting and will remove out-of-support components from the client machines.

 ### Verify a layout